hmcts/bulk-scan-payment-processor/README.md

 Retrieve service bus queue messages from payments queue and process them by either creating a new payment record for an exception record in CCD or update an existing CCD exception record reference in payments to use service case reference.

-## Building and deploying the application
+## Building and deploying the application.

 ### Building the application